akollegger/ha-ops/with-chef/README.md

 Virtual Box:

-* VirtualBox 4.0.2+
+* VirtualBox 4.1.0+

 Gems:

-* chef - for provisioning the instances
+* chef-0.10.2 - for provisioning the instances
-* vagrant - for launching VirtualBox instances
+* vagrant-0.8.2 - for launching VirtualBox instances
-* cucumber - for running integration tests
+* cucumber-1.0.2 - for running integration tests
+* rspec-2.6.0 - for asserting expectations

+If using rvm, then you can import the needed gems like so:

+  `rvm gemset import chef.gems`

 Simulated Deployment with Vagrant
 ---------------------------------